osteele/claude-chat-viewer/README.md

 2. Click "Enter JSON" in the viewer
 3. Paste your JSON
 4. View your conversation in a clean, readable format

+### Copying Conversations

+Click the "Copy conversation" button to copy the entire conversation to your clipboard.
+The copied text will:
+- Preserve formatting when pasted into rich text editors (like Google Docs or Word)
+- Include proper formatting for code blocks with monospace font
+- Fall back to clean plain text when pasted into plain text editors

 ### Printing